Daily High to Daily Low: Is It Safe to Buy ICICI Bank Limited (IBN)?

 IBN’s Market Performance

-IBN stocks went up by 1.57% for the week, with a monthly drop of -4.37% and a quarterly performance of 13.53%, while its annual performance rate touched 92.51%.
-The volatility ratio for the week stands at 1.57% while the volatility levels for the past 30 days are set at 1.77% for ICICI Bank Limited.
-The simple moving average for the period of the last 20 days is -2.20% for IBN stocks with a simple moving average of 28.18% for the last 200 days.
+IBN stocks went down by -2.52% for the week, with a monthly drop of -6.66% and a quarterly performance of 6.53%, while its annual performance rate touched 101.14%.
+The volatility ratio for the week stands at 1.41% while the volatility levels for the past 30 days are set at 1.64% for ICICI Bank Limited.
+The simple moving average for the period of the last 20 days is -3.64% for IBN stocks with a simple moving average of 24.27% for the last 200 days.

-During the last 5 trading sessions, IBN rose by +1.57%, which changed the moving average for the period of 200-days by +79.89% in comparison to the 20-day moving average, which settled at $16.52.
-In addition, ICICI Bank Limited saw 8.95% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, IBN fell by -2.52%, which changed the moving average for the period of 200-days by +76.28% in comparison to the 20-day moving average, which settled at $16.37.
+In addition, ICICI Bank Limited saw 6.53% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for IBN